Skip to main content

 • Data residency - Data needs to be stored in a specific region.

-In such cases, you can provide custom storage account which they fully control for one or more stream groups.
+In such cases, you can provide a custom storage account that you fully control.
 The platform will then use this storage account instead of the default one.
+You can assign a custom storage account to:

-Custom storage account can be provided when creating or updating a stream group via Portal, CLI, or API.
+In both cases, you can specify a custom storage account when creating or updating a stream group or stream via Portal, CLI, or API.
 A connection string with Access Key is required.